aboody2009/FFANN/README.md

 11/10/2015: I'm having some trouble getting the convolutional neural network code to work, and I'm also having trouble finding ways to make the structure flexible enough.
 Perhaps I need to do more research into the structure of convolutional neural networks, but either way I hope to find a way to implement the structure soon.

 12/05/2015: I added a basic genetic algorithm for recurrent neural networks.

+01/18/2016: I added a MNIST dataset test.
+The MNIST data was preprocessed by someone else and can be found here: http://cis.jhu.edu/~sachin/digit/digit.html